mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/service_workers/index.md

 ## Debugging service workers

 Because of the way we have set up the service worker, once it is registered, every request will pull from the cache instead of loading new content.
-When developing, you will be editing your code.
-Frequently.
+When developing, you will be editing your code frequently.
 You likely want to test your edits in the browser regularly; likely with every save.

 ### By updating the version number and doing a hard reset